Skip to content

 on_train_end(trainer)

-Save the best model as an artifact at end of training.
+Save the best model as an artifact and log final plots at the end of training.

 Source code in ultralytics/utils/callbacks/wb.py